BD-IATI/bd-iati.github.io/_development/sprint-6.md

 The data from all three DPs is good.

-## 1. Import financial data from IATI to the AIMS
+## 1. Collect and display IATI financial data

-In sprint 3 (step 1) we build a "general field selection interface", allowing users to decide whether data should be taken from IATI or the AIMS.
+In sprint 3 (step 1) we built a "general field selection interface", allowing users to decide whether data should be taken from IATI or the AIMS.

-We need to extend that by breaking down the options for financial data into three parts and providing a little more detail:
+We need to extend that by breaking down "Financial data" field/section into three parts and providing a little more detail:

 1. commitments
 2. disbursements